|Nutritional Guidelines (per serving)|

 A Short History of Cabbage

-Cabbage has a long history of use both as a food and a medicine.
+Cabbage has a long history of use both as food and medicine.
 It was developed from wild cabbage, a vegetable that was closer in appearance to collards and kale since it was composed of leaves that did not form a head.

 It is thought that wild cabbage was brought to Europe around 600 B.C. by groups of Celtic wanderers.
 It was grown in Ancient Greek and Roman civilizations, and those people held it in high regard as a general panacea capable of treating a host of health conditions.

 Through history, cultures and societies have used cabbage to treat ulcers, cancers, depression, for strengthening the immune system and fighting against a cough and cold, healing wounds and damaged tissues, for the proper functioning of the nervous system and to treat dementia.
-Cabbage, along with broccoli, cauliflower, and brussel sprouts, has a reputation for fighting cancer.
+Cabbage, along with broccoli, cauliflower, and Brussels sprouts, has a reputation for fighting cancer.

 While it's unclear when and where the headed cabbage that we know today was developed, cultivation of cabbage spread across northern Europe into Germany, Poland, and Russia, where it became a very popular vegetable in local food cultures.
 The Italians are credited with developing the Savoy cabbage.
 Russia, Poland, China, and Japan are a few of the leading producers of cabbage today.